mchoblet/paleoda_sa/README.md

 I recommend testing the reconstruction time for a single Monte Carlo iteration or year before running it for the entire reconstruction.

 # Cite this work:

+# Acknowledgement
+When I started this project in 2022, I was heavily inspired by the code of the Last Millennium Reanalysis (LMR, https://github.com/modons/LMR, Hakim et al https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016jd024751), which is not up to date (e.g. no xarray support, slower kalman filter implementation ...).
+Even if the code here is finally very different from the LMR code, this work would not have been possible without LMR.